andrewgcodes/ancientrome/about.md

 	<h1 class="pageTitle">About  AncientRome.live</h1>
 	<img src="{{ '/assets/img/touring.jpg' | prepend: site.baseurl }}" alt="">
 	<p class="intro"> AncientRome.live provides free lessons about Roman history, language, and culture.</p>
 	<p> Most Latin learning materials available are extremely outdated and inaccessible to new learners, especially self study learners.
-This site's goal is to teach Latin in a simple, easy to understand manner. </p>
+This site's goal is to teach Latin in a simple, easy to understand manner.
+Click on the Lessons tab in the navbar to access the Latin lessons.
+The homepage has articles about Roman culture and history.  </p>
 	<h2>Content</h2>
 	<ul>
 		<li>Language Lessons</li>